-

 Residence: A corporation is resident if it maintains its registered office (as determined by its articles of incorporation) or effective place of management in Germany.

-Taxable income: Corporation tax is imposed on a company’s profits, which consist of business/trading income, passive income, and capital gains.
+Taxable income: Corporate income tax is imposed on a company’s profits, which consist of business/trading income, passive income, and capital gains.
 Business expenses may be deducted in computing taxable income.

-Rate: The corporate tax rate is 15% (15.825%, including the solidarity surcharge).
+Rate: The corporate income tax rate is 15% (15.825%, including the solidarity surcharge); the rate will decline by 1% each year starting 2028 to 10% by 2032.
 The municipal trade tax typically ranges between 14% and 17%, and the minimum rate is 7%.
-The effective corporate tax rate (including the solidarity surcharge and trade tax) typically ranges between 30% and 33%.
+The effective corporate income tax rate (including the solidarity surcharge and trade tax) typically ranges between 30% and 33% (25% to 28% as of 2032).

 Surtax: A 5.5% solidarity surcharge is levied on the corporate income tax.